blackmagic-debug/black-magic-org/getting-started.md

 The command `monitor swdp_scan` may be used to use the Serial-Wire Debug Protocol instead of JTAG to connect to the target.

-Once attached, all the standard GDB commands may be used to start and control the execution of the embedded application.
-[GDB Commands](usage/gdb-commands.md) provides a quick introduction.
+Once attached, all the standard GDB commands may be used to start and control the execution of the embedded application. {ref}`usage/gdb-commands:gdb commands` provides a quick introduction.

 ```{note}
 On macOS use the `/dev/cu.usbmodem<somenumber>`.
 Don't use the tty version of this device as this one will freeze gdb when it tries to open it.